getsentry/craft/README.md

 release regsitry.
 Type "app" indicates that the package's version files are located in "apps" directory of the registry.

+It is strongly discouraged to have multiple `registry` targets in a config as it supports grouping/batching multiple apps and SDKs in a single target.

 **Environment**

 _none_